wibraun/Cdaskr/README.md

 C-DASKR
 =======

-Translation of the DASKR Package to pure C
+Translation of the DASKR Package to ANSI C

-Initially started with a translation by f2c and only double version is used.
+Initially started with a translation by f2c.